SaitejaUtpala/saitejautpala.github.io/index.md

 Hi!
 I am a staff research associate at University of California, Santa Barbara.
 I am also Lead Engineer/Maintainer for the Open source library <a href="https://github.com/geomstats/geomstats">Geomstats</a>  Before that I worked as software engineer at Mastercard.
-I completed my Masters at IIT Kanpur in Computer Science.
+I completed my Masters at IIT Kanpur in Computer Science before that.

 ## Research Interest